shamelesscode/python-odroid-DHT11-sensor/README.md

-# DHT11 Python library
+# Python Library for DHT11 Sensor on ODROID Platform

-This simple class can be used for reading temperature and humidity values from DHT11 sensor on Raspberry Pi.
+This simple class, written purely in Python, makes it possible to interface with a DHT11 temperature and humidity sensor from ODROID platorms running Ubuntu using ODROID's Ubuntu PPA provided [odroid-wiringpi](https://wiki.odroid.com/odroid-xu4/application_note/gpio/wiringpi) library.

 # Installation